 If the ignition is on, the brake system warning light will come on while the parking brake is set and a single chime will be heard.
 To release the parking brake, hold the regular brake pedal down with your right foot and push the parking brake pedal with your left foot.
-This will release the parking brake pedal.
 When you lift your left foot, the parking brake pedal will follow it to the release position.